-It is not often church decline makes the national newspapers, but when a former Archbishop says the church is on the brink of extinction I guess such news is too hard to resist, even for a largely non-religious media .
-What George Carey actually said was: “we are one generation away from extinction”, meaning the Church of England .
-Contrary to the Daily Mail headline he did not use the word “brink” in the transcript of his speech.
-However in the light of the data fitting I have done recently, where the Church of England’s attendance data was compared with the Limited Enthusiasm church growth model, the Mail’s headline is quite prophetic as the church is just on the extinction threshold .
+It is not often that church decline makes the national newspapers, but when a former Archbishop says the church is on the brink of extinction, I guess such news is too hard to resist, even for a largely non-religious media .
+What George Carey actually said was: “We are one generation away from extinction”, meaning the Church of England .
+Contrary to the Daily Mail headline, he did not use the word “brink” in the transcript of his speech.
+However, in the light of the data fitting I have done recently, where the Church of England’s attendance data was compared with the Limited Enthusiasm church growth model, the Mail’s headline is quite prophetic as the church is just on the extinction threshold .

 My time when I was a Minister in Durham – now a long time ago – convinced me that churches can grow, should grow and must grow.
 I firmly believe that the most dire situation can be redeemed and the most impossible church can be turned around.

-That is the sort of comment I wish I had come up with, but then he is a former leader of the church so he does know more about this than me!
+This is the sort of comment I wish I had come up with, but then he is a former leader of the church, so he does know more about this than me!
 It summarises what I have been trying to show with my models that small changes in effort in church life can change decline to growth, even revival growth.
-This is what tipping point theory in any form of social diffusion is about, small things making a big difference.
+This is what tipping point theory in any form of social diffusion is about: small things make a big difference.
 The principle is analysed in the academic world and popularised as a best seller .
-So there is always hope, and especially so for the church where we have God’s promises to grow the church and take the gospel to all nations, and His power to deliver it!
+So there is always hope, especially so for the church where we have God’s promises to grow the church and take the gospel to all nations and His power to deliver it!

 1. Let us appreciate the church but let us re-imagine it.

-Yet often I find churches prefer to think in non-spiritual terms, as if the spiritual side of church embarrasses them.
-When the church thinks in the world’s terms it gets the world’s results.
-Thus George Carey is spot on when he says the church needs to re-imagine itself and think of itself in spiritual terms.
-He presents various pieces of evidence to show that the world is crying for spiritual fulfillment, and only the church can meet that, as only Christ can deliver it.
+Yet, often, I find churches prefer to think in non-spiritual terms as if the spiritual side of the church embarrasses them.
+When the church thinks in the world’s terms, it gets the world’s results.
+Thus, George Carey is spot on when he says the church needs to re-imagine itself and think of itself in spiritual terms.
+He presents various pieces of evidence to show that the world is crying for spiritual fulfilment, and only the church can meet that, as only Christ can deliver it.

 2. Our task is to nurture fellow Christians but also to grow authentic disciples.

-Like my models there is recognition that there are different categories of Christians and the aim is to progress people through.
+Like my models, there is recognition that there are different categories of Christians, and the aim is to progress people through.
 This is the basis of the Discipleship System Dynamics Model developed by some church pastors and myself .
 Once we have recognized that there are such categories of Christians, strategies can be developed to get people where they should be.
 The right resources, in the right place at the right time.
-In particular Christians should be able to reproduce themselves by making new converts, the enthusiast category, even though it makes big demands on people.
-So yet again the former archbishop was right, “If the gospel is as we say, a matter of life and death, then we must make demands … May I encourage you to make discipleship one of the key targets of the coming year “ ,
+In particular, Christians should be able to reproduce themselves by making new converts, the enthusiast category, even though it makes big demands on people.
+So, yet again, the former archbishop was right,

 3. Let’s acknowledge the role of Christians in society but let us aim to be agents of social transformation.

 Lord Carey explains, “Every church should have one or two relevant ministries to the world around ”.
-By this he means ministry in society, i.e. outside the church.
-Of course the primary reason to serve communities is for their benefit, in particularly the individuals in need.
+By this, he means ministry in society, i.e. outside the church.
+Of course, the primary reason to serve communities is for their benefit, particularly the individuals in need.
 But the very important side effect is that it widens the church’s influence in society.
 The gospel reaches more people.
-In modeling terms we say there is a larger susceptible pool of potential converts.
-The size of that pool has a disproportionate effect on growth, and even a moderate increase can tip church into growth, a growth that goes viral.
-Yet again George Carey’s suggestions hit right at the heart of church growth.
+In modelling terms, we say there is a larger susceptible pool of potential converts.
+The size of that pool has a disproportionate effect on growth, and even a moderate increase can tip the church into growth, a growth that goes viral.
+Yet again, George Carey’s suggestions hit right at the heart of church growth.

 The former archbishop expands this concept to youth work, which triggers the remark picked up by the Mail and the Telegraph.
-He says that without work among young people the church is only one generation away from extinction.
-He is of course correct, if there are no converts and young people brought up in the church are lost, then the church dies out in one generation, about 70 years to be a bit more precise.
-Of course there are always some children retained and even some converts, so it actually last a few generations, but at numbers well below what it is now.
+He says that without work among young people, the church is only one generation away from extinction.
+He is, of course, correct.
+If there are no converts and young people brought up in the church are lost, then the church dies out in one generation, about 70 years, to be a bit more precise.
+Of course, there are always some children retained and even some converts, so it actually lasts a few generations, but at numbers well below what it is now.

-It has been a thesis of mine that for most denominations and congregations there have not been sufficient conversions in the church since the middle of the 19thcentury, the 1859 revival to be precise.
-Since then the church has largely grown and survived by retaining sufficient of its own children, and a high birth rate in society.
-Once the birth rate fell in the 20th century, and then child retention in church dropped with the post-war rise in wealth, the lack of conversions was exposed and the church has declined ever since.
+It has been a thesis of mine that for most denominations and congregations, there have not been sufficient conversions in the church since the middle of the 19th century, the 1859 revival, to be precise.
+Since then, the church has largely grown and survived by retaining sufficient of its own children and a high birth rate in society.
+Once the birth rate fell in the 20th century, and then child retention in the church dropped with the post-war rise in wealth, the lack of conversions was exposed, and the church has declined ever since.
 It could no longer live on all the good work done in the 18th and first half of the 19th centuries.
-So in practice it has been many generations from extinction through a slow and drawn out death, but the reasons are exactly what George Carey has said.
+So, in practice, it has been many generations from extinction through a slow and drawn-out death, but the reasons are exactly what George Carey has said.

-But Carey makes a second observation under this heading, he says there is a lack of “energy” in church, and contrasts it with the much higher energy among Muslims.
-In our modeling, that energy we call spiritual life and can be thought of as the common resource generated when like-minded people work together effectively .
-As Christians we would also say there is a genuinely spiritual dimension to this concept, coming from the Holy Spirit himself, but such shared non-physical resources occur in all organisations, sometimes identified as social capital.
-If this energy increases then the effect on growth is dramatic.
-Lord Carey is right; lack of energy is the source of our problems, lack of the Holy Spirit!
+But Carey makes a second observation under this heading, he says there is a lack of “energy” in church and contrasts it with the much higher energy among Muslims.
+In our modelling, that energy we call spiritual life.
+This can be thought of as the common resource generated when like-minded people work together effectively .
+As Christians, we would also say there is a genuinely spiritual dimension to this concept, coming from the Holy Spirit himself, but such shared non-physical resources occur in all organisations, sometimes identified as social capital.
+If this energy increases, then the effect on growth is dramatic.
+Lord Carey is right; lack of energy is the source of our problems: lack of the Holy Spirit!
 He suggests the need for “spiritual renewal and the touch of the Holy Spirit” .

 This energy, or spiritual life, has a direct impact on the reproduction potential of enthusiasts.
-In our modelling we find the reproduction potential among Muslims much bigger than that of the Christian church, and well over the revival growth threshold.
-This will not have to continue for much longer for there to be more practicing Muslims than church attenders in England .
-The lack of reproduction in the church is a direct result of the lack of energy, or spiritual life, in the church producing little community involvement and low conversion rates of unbelievers.
-But the archbishop gives the solution, get involved with society, replenish your spiritual energy, and sow for the future among the youth.
+In our modelling, we find the reproduction potential among Muslims much bigger than that of the Christian church and well over the revival growth threshold.
+This will not have to continue for much longer for there to be more practising Muslims than church attenders in England .
+The lack of reproduction in the church is a direct result of the lack of energy, or spiritual life, in the church, producing little community involvement and low conversion rates of unbelievers.
+But the archbishop gives the solution: get involved with society, replenish your spiritual energy, and sow for the future among the youth.

 4. The fourth area is to continue to encourage giving but to promote authentic stewardship.

 This level of commitment can be contrasted with other forms of social diffusion.
-In our modelling we have been trying to explain why there has been such a massive swing of opinion in society in favour of same-sex relationships, when only a generation ago most of society were opposed .
-This change is faster than generational, so older people must have been changing opinion during that time.
-One factor has been the huge commitment of the gay rights activists, who have been working to change opinion in various sectors of the community, especially churches, through well-organized campaigns .
-They have brought large corporate companies on their side , and have been particularly successful in employing social media .
+In our modelling, we have been trying to explain why there has been such a massive swing of opinion in society in favour of same-sex relationships when, only a generation ago, most of society was opposed .
+This change is faster than generational, so older people must have been changing opinions during that time.
+One factor has been the huge commitment of gay rights activists, who have been working to change opinion in various sectors of the community, especially churches, through well-organized campaigns .
+They have brought large corporate companies on their side and have been particularly successful in employing social media .